Far North Region (Cameroon): Industry and infrastructure

 The Far North is home to many of Cameroon's most popular tourist destinations.
-Waza National Park is the pre-eminent wildlife park in Cameroon, and it is well managed with knowledgeable guides and rentable rooms on the premises.
+Waza National Park is the pre-eminent wildlife park in Cameroon.
 The wildlife there is relatively easy to see, and, of Cameroon's wildlife parks, Lonely Planet names it "the best for viewing wildlife", and Rough Guides calls it the "probably the best site for savannah game viewing in West Africa".

 Another of the Far North's draws is the picturesque scenery.
 Dozens of small villages dot the province, and each of these provides its own unique draws for the tourist.
 Oudjilla has a picturesque chief's compound, and Tourou is renowned for the fact that the women there wear hats made from calabashes, which convey details such as marital status.
 The Mandara Mountains are another major draw, as they offer hiking and striking views.
 This is most evident at Rhumsiki, where the "much photographed" Rhumsiki Peak is located.
 The village of Rhumsiki is today something of a tourist trap, because, as Hudgens and Trillo put it, "[w]herever you look, the scenery is breathtaking."